NikolaiRadke/Extension-Manager/README.md

 - Changes require an IDE restart to take effect
 - On first run, Extension Manager automatically opens the Explorer view to make itself visible

+## Advanced: uninstall.json Support

+Extension Manager supports declarative uninstall configurations.
+Extensions can include an `uninstall.json` file to define what should be deleted during uninstallation:

+- Configuration directories (e.g., `~/.myextension`)
+- Settings files
+- VS Code configuration keys
+- Global state entries

+When an extension includes `uninstall.json`, Extension Manager shows "Uninstaller: ✓ Available" in the extension details and performs a complete cleanup on uninstall.

+**For extension developers:** See [UNINSTALLER.md](UNINSTALLER.md) for the full specification.

 ## Uninstall

 Use the **About** panel (ℹ️ button in toolbar) and click the "Uninstall" button in the Danger Zone.
 This will: